Adam Elliot: Mary and Max (2009)

 Elliot's first feature film had its world premiere at the Sundance Film Festival in January 2009 and was the first animated film and first Australian film in the festival's 25-year history to screen in the coveted opening night slot.
-The 92-minute film was made in Elliot's hometown of Melbourne and took five years to complete at a cost of 8.3 million Australian dollars.
-The project required a crew of over 120 people and a team of six animators who shot continuously for 57 weeks.
-For the narration, Elliot employed the services of the iconic comedian and stage performer Barry Humphries.
-Max is voiced by Academy Award-winning actor Philip Seymour Hoffman, Mary by Toni Collette and Damian by Eric Bana.
-Molly Meldrum and Renee Geyer provided cameo voices.
-Elliot was determined that young Mary should be voiced by a real eight-year-old girl and, after auditioning over 40 actresses, finally chose Bethany Whitmore.

 From 2 March to 6 June 2010, Mary and Max was showcased in a free exhibition at the Australian Centre for the Moving Image (ACMI).
 "Mary and Max: The Exhibition" provided a behind-the-scenes insight into the making of the film.
 Items on display included character models, costumes, storyboards, props (meticulously crafted miniature hand-blown wine glasses, a working typewriter, light bulbs) and footage of the animators at work.
-The film is currently included in IMDb as one of the top 250 highest-rated films of all time.

 Ernie Biscuit (2015)

-Elliot's most current clayography, Ernie Biscuit, is a 20-minute black-and-white short animated stop motion film exploring the life of a deaf Parisian taxidermist.
+Elliot's most current clayography short, Ernie Biscuit, is a 20-minute black-and-white short animated stop motion film exploring the life of a deaf Parisian taxidermist.

 In a similar style to his Academy Award-winning Harvie Krumpet, this film is a bittersweet biography that has both comedic and tragic elements.
 For the first time, Elliot has explored stronger themes of love, and the overall style is quite dynamic and fast-paced.
 It is lighter in tone to his other shorts and is narrated by long-time collaborator John Flaus, who has voiced Elliot's previous films Harvie Krumpet, Mary and Max and Uncle.

-The film has been selected into official competition at the Annecy International Animation Festival and had its European premiere in June 2015.
+The film was selected into official competition at the Annecy International Animation Festival and had its European premiere in June 2015.
 Ernie Biscuit won Best Short Animation at the 5th AACTA Awards.

+Memoir of a Snail (2024)

+Elliot's second feature film, Memoir of a Snail, released in June 2024.
+The film centres on Grace Pudel, a lonely hoarder of ornamental snails who lives in Canberra and is based on people in Elliot's life.
+The film stars Sarah Snook, Jacki Weaver and Kodi Smit-McPhee as the main characters, while Eric Bana reunites to work with Elliot after Mary and Max.

+The film premiered at the Annecy International Animation Film Festival in June 2024 and was nominated for the Academy Award for Best Animated Feature.

+Style and themes

+Elliot is noted for his use of traditional "in-camera" techniques, which means every prop set and character is a "real" miniature handcrafted object.
+He does not use digital additions or computer-generated imagery to enhance his visual aesthetic.
+Each film takes up to five years to complete, although his latest film Memoir of a Snail took over five years to complete due to lengthy animation and craftmanship.

+His company, Adam Elliot Clayographies, produces the films and Elliot's work practices adhere to the French auteur methodology.
+Each film has featured voices by notable actors, including Philip Seymour Hoffman, Toni Collette, Geoffrey Rush, Eric Bana, Sarah Snook, Kodi Smit-McPhee, William McInnes, Barry Humphries, Nick Cave and Jacki Weaver.